DataScyther/Neeva-AI/README.md

 3. **Deploy to Netlify**:
    - Go to [Netlify](https://netlify.com)
-   - Connect your GitHub repository or drag and drop the `build` folder
+   - Connect your GitHub repository or drag and drop the `dist` folder
    - Set the build command to `npm run build`
-   - Set the publish directory to `build`
+   - Set the publish directory to `dist`
-   - Add your environment variables in the Netlify dashboard
+   - Add your environment variables in the Netlify dashboard:
+     - `VITE_OPENROUTER_API_KEY` - Your OpenRouter API key
+     - `VITE_OPENROUTER_MODEL` - The model to use (optional, defaults to x-ai/grok-4-fast:free)
+     - `VITE_OPENROUTER_BASE_URL` - The API base URL (optional, defaults to https://openrouter.ai/api/v1)
    - Deploy!

 ## Project Structure